Last updated: June 16, 2016

 The Adobe family of companies (see list of Adobe entities (http://www.adobe.com/about-adobe/contact/offices.html) and our acquired companies (http://www.adobe.com/privacy/policies.html)) and companies we hire to help us market our websites and apps on our behalf may use your information to provide you with information and offers related to Adobe.
 We give you choices regarding our marketing practices (http://www.adobe.com/privacy/opt-out.html).

-What information is collected by companies using Adobe Marketing Cloud solutions?
+What information is collected by companies using Adobe Experience Cloud solutions?

-Adobe Marketing Cloud solutions help our business customers personalize and improve the performance of their websites, apps, and marketing messages.
-For example, these customers may use Adobe Marketing Cloud solutions to collect and analyze information about how you use their websites (learn more: http://www.adobe.com/privacy/marketing-cloud.html).
+Adobe Experience Cloud solutions help our business customers personalize and improve the performance of their websites, apps, and marketing messages.
+For example, these customers may use Adobe Experience Cloud solutions to collect and analyze information about how you use their websites (learn more: http://www.adobe.com/privacy/marketing-cloud.html).
 The data collected is stored on our computers for use by these business customers.

 Who can I contact with questions or concerns?